 The Hermitage, a National Historic Landmark and house museum, incorporates a stone house that was visited during the Revolutionary War by General George Washington.
 It was also the site of the marriage of Aaron Burr and Theodosia Prevost.
 Its picturesque Gothic Revival design dates to the 1847–48 renovation by the architect William H. Ranlett.

-For group tours, please contact Diane Knispel at 201.445.8311, x103.
+For group tours of six or more, please contact Diane Knispel at 201.445.8311 x103.

 The Friends of the Hermitage offer tours of The Hermitage, exhibitions of the collections, and diverse educational programming at the Hermitage Education & Conference Center.
 The Friends received a General Operating Support Grant from the New Jersey Historical Commission, a division of cultural affairs in the Department of State.